GaleJames-creator/gale-james/tutorials/payment-api-getting-started.md

 Payments may fail for various reasons.
 The following describes how to respond to common issues:

-### Declined card example
+### Declined card

-The following example demonstrates a declined card.
-Use declined card tests to verify your system handles failures and displays error messages to users.
+The following request example demonstrates using a declined card to verify your system handles failures and displays error messages to users.

 ```bash
 curl https://sandbox-api.payment.com/v1/payments \